DrChenHeng/HomePage/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: MSc in Plant genetics and breeding
+  - course: MSc in Plant Genetics and Breeding
     institution: University of Chinese Academy of Sciences
     year: 2019 to Now
   - course: BSc in Finance